scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/obsolete/usingfeatureanalysistoreverseengineersoftwarearchitectures/index.md

 ---
 Title: Using Feature Analysis to reverse engineer Software Architectures
 ---
+#Using Feature Analysis to reverse engineer Software Architectures
 Software Architectures provide structure to many of today's industrial and open source applications.
 Typically an architecture is defined and the software developer builds software in accordance to the architectural structure.

 Two typical situations can arise: